ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/RateBased/README.md

  - LOITER

-Set TRIK_COUNT to the number of tricks you want to make available and reboot, with a maximum of 11.
+Set TRIKR_COUNT to the number of tricks you want to make available and reboot, with a maximum of 11.
 (Why 11 when fewer than that are available?
-To allow variants, such as different knife-edges, ie 90 deg and 180 deg inveterd flight)
+To allow variants, such as different knife-edges, ie 90 deg and 180 deg inverted flight)

-After setting TRIK_COUNT, reboot and refresh parameters.
-You will find you will now have 5 parameters per trick.
+After setting TRIKR_COUNT, reboot and refresh parameters.
+You will find you will now have 5 parameters per trick,but only three are used at this time.

- - TRIKn_ID
+ - TRIKRn_ID
- - TRIKn_ARG1
+ - TRIKRn_ARG1
- - TRIKn_ARG2
+ - TRIKRn_ARG2
- - TRIKn_ARG3 (unused, future use)
+ - TRIKRn_ARG3 (unused, future use)
- - TRIKn_ARG4 (unused, future use)
+ - TRIKRn_ARG4 (unused, future use)

 The ID parameter is the manoeuvre from the above table, and the arguments are the arguments to each manoeuvre.